1956 French legislative election

-French legislative elections to elect the third National Assembly of the Fourth Republic took place on 2 January 1956 using party-list proportional representation.
+Legislative elections were held in France on 2 January 1956 to elect the third National Assembly of the Fourth Republic.
+The elections were held using party-list proportional representation.
 The elections had been scheduled for June 1956; however, they were brought forward by Edgar Faure using a constitutional sanction.

 The previous legislative elections in 1951 had been won by the Third Force, a coalition of center-left and center-right parties, but it was divided about denominational schools question and, when faced with the colonial problem, the governments had gradually moved towards the right.
 A part of the Rally of the French People (RPF), the Gaullist party, joined the majority in opposing the leadership of Charles de Gaulle, who then retired.

 The defeat in the Battle of Dien Bien Phu in May 1954 caused a political crisis.
 The Radical Pierre Mendès-France became leader of the cabinet and ended the First Indochina War.
 He also began the process of independence for Morocco and Tunisia, but from November 1954 on, France was confronted by the Algerian War.
 In February 1955, Mendès-France was replaced, at the head of the cabinet, by his rival in the Radical Party, Edgar Faure.
 This one led a more repressive policy in Algeria.

 The far-right, led by Pierre Poujade, re-appeared at about the same time.
 He was a critic of "fiscalism", and leader of a shopkeepers and craftsmen's movement.
 Many voters seemed tired of the political system's numerous ministerial crises, and he had much support in the rural areas, which were in decline.